diazdc/diazdc-pfb2019/Pandas.md

 ### Why familiarize yourself with Pandas?

-So far we've discussed bulding multidimensional objects like lists of lists and dictionaries of dictionaries from raw data.
-However, bioinformatics modules (and many others) will often **return** results in the form of **data frame** or **a matrix**.
-For example, you might need parse your RNA-seq results by a range of log fold changes or p-values.
+So far we've discussed building multidimensional objects like lists of lists and dictionaries of dictionaries from raw data.
+However, bioinformatics modules (and many others) will often **return** results in the form of Pandas **data frame** or **a matrix**.
+Further manipulation of these results will require some degree of Pandas operations.
+For example, you might need parse your RNA-seq results by a range of log fold changes and/or p-values.

 <br/>